elbartohub/myWhisper/README.md

 # My Whisper Project

-This project provides a local, space-saving(For MacOS), and customizable setup for OpenAI's Whisper speech recognition models.
+This project provides a local, space-saving(For MacOS/Windows11), and customizable setup for Whisper speech recognition models.
 It includes a web interface for easy transcription, local model storage, and support for translation and custom dictionaries.

 ---
 ![alt text](images/myWhisper01.jpg)